 - Work based and professional learning

 - Quality and esteem in FE

-Ariel is a Departmental Lecturer in Research Methods.
+Ariel is a Research Lecturer and Director of the MSc in Education.

 Velda Elliott is Associate Professor of English and Literacy Education.
 She is a curriculum tutor for the English PGCE and MSc in Learning and Teaching.

 She is also Director of Doctoral Research, in which role she leads doctoral training in the department.
 She is co-convenor of the Qualitative Methods Hub.

 Velda was an English teacher in state schools in Yorkshire before undertaking doctoral research in OUCEA, gaining her doctorate in 2011.
 She has previously led the PGCE in English with Drama at the University of Warwick and been a Lecturer in English in Education at the University of York.

 Velda researches in the fields of English in Education and Educational Assessment.
 Within the field of English, her work considers both what it means to be ‘good’ at English and what English, media and drama education are ‘good for’.
 Some of her work considers the ways in which English education relates to political priorities and desires.
 She is particularly interested in what knowledge looks like in the subject of English.